What is Medical Clinic Web Design?

 Medical Inspiration & Web Design Challenges

 The transparency principle is designed to ensure that the processing of personal data is communicated clearly and intelligibly.
 The information concerning the processing of personal data must be easily accessible and presented in clear and simple language.
 If the controller is processing the personal data of children this is especially important.
-Data subjects must be informed of:

 • what rights they have